landonwilkins/community-sdk/README.md

 http://emotiv.com/api/insight/3.2.0/

 ## Known Issues
-* Mac SDK may not work with EPOC+ on USB dongle properly
+* Mac SDK may not work with EPOC+ in 256Hz mode over BTLE and USB dongle properly

 ## Apps and Tools